OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-fundamentals.md

 #### Common guidance

-Explore the [Office Add-ins guidance](common-guidance.md) section of this documentation for information that applies to more than one type of Office Add-in.
-This includes:
+Explore the [Office Add-ins guidance](common-guidance.md) section of this documentation for information that applies to more than one type of Office Add-in, such as:

-- Foundational information about Office Add-ins such as [host and platform availability](office-add-in-availability.md) and [requirements for running Office add-ins](../concepts/requirements-for-running-office-add-ins.md).
+- Foundational information about Office Add-ins like [host and platform availability](office-add-in-availability.md) and [requirements for running Office add-ins](../concepts/requirements-for-running-office-add-ins.md).

 - Information about [UI design and extensibility](../design/add-in-design.md).